 - Wheat sprouted flatbread topped with garlic parm sauce

 - Chicken stir fry

 We also got some snacks and sides such as baby spinach and black bean brownie batter.
-Hungryroot sends a free gift with every order, mostly cookies or snacks.
+Hungryroot sends a gift with every order, mostly cookies or snacks.

 We found Hungryroot to create some pretty tasty meals.
 The fresh food we received was full of good texture, flavor, and overall good quality.

 More vegetables were included than most traditional meal kits; therefore, we felt the meal service was a good option for healthy food.